JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 ## IAM Operations (beta)

-!!! note
+**Note:**
 The IAM API is in beta and only works for accounts configured with SSO.
-Please email support@jupiterone.com to enable access to these APIs because we will need to verify your company's domain name.
+Email support@jupiterone.com to enable access to these APIs because we will need to verify your company's domain name.

-!!! note
+**Note:**
 `accessAdmin` permission is required for all IAM operations.

 **Endpoint:**